 - Keep reading in front of them, talking about how much you love reading, and let them see how valuable books are to you.

 And the biggest thing that works for us?
-Accept where they are and let them grow into it at their own pace!

-We let the Ladybug read below grade/age level independently and we read to or with her for at- or above-grade level books.
+We let the Ladybug read below grade/age level independently and we read to her or with her for at-and-above grade level books.
 This encourages her to keep practicing, avoids the cycle of struggle and frustration, and still gives her the benefits of reading great books.
 We let her read storybooks to her brothers because it re-enforces that reading is valuable and builds her confidence because she can do it.
 We let her read Step 3 and 4 and 5 readers because they are colorful, engaging, and short enough to keep her attention to the end so she feels the accomplishment of completing a whole book.

 Do you have a struggling reader?
 Any tips or great resources to share?